Let’s start by answering some fundamental questions about the concepts mentioned in the headline:

 - Microsoft WBS

-The above-mentioned techniques not only help BAs to collaborate and manage the activity in a distributed environment, but will also aid all team members and stakeholders in product development and delivery.
+The above-mentioned techniques not only help BAs to collaborate and manage the activity in a distributed environment, but will also aid all team members and stakeholders in project management and delivery.

 Explore our remote Business Analyst jobs and join our international team of top-tier BAs at EPAM Anywhere.